Who We Are

 - The International Space Elevator Consortium (ISEC) is composed of individuals and organizations from around the world who share a vision of humanity in space.

 - A world with inexpensive, safe, routine, and efficient access to space for the benefit of all mankind.

 Our Mission is to:

-- The ISEC promotes the development, construction and operation of a Space Elevator (SE) Infrastructure as a revolutionary and efficient way to space for all humanity.
+- Promote the development, construction and operation of a Space Elevator (SE) Infrastructure as a revolutionary and efficient way to space for all humanity.

 What We Do:

 - Provide technical leadership promoting development, construction, and operation of space elevator infrastructures.

 - Become the "go to" organization for all things space elevator.

 - Energize and stimulate the public and the space community to support a space elevator for low-cost access to space.

 - Stimulate STEM* activities while supporting educational gatherings, meetings, workshops, classes, and other similar events to carry out this mission. [*STEMs are Science, Technology, Engineering & Math educational initiatives across the globe]